enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoOutputFormat.rst

 ===================

-Although there are a number of ways of specifying when (and how often) enzo outputs information, there is only one type of output 'dump' (well, not quite -- there are now movie dumps, see below), which can also be used to restart the simulation.
+Although there are a number of ways of specifying when (and how often) Enzo outputs information, there is only one type of output 'dump' (well, not quite -- there are now movie dumps, see below), which can also be used to restart the simulation.
 The output format uses the following files, each of which begins with the output